 At Language Advantage we use a client-centered learning methodology.

-All our Language programs are highly flexible and focused on meeting the needs of each individual client.
+All our French language courses are highly flexible and focused on meeting the needs of each individual client.
 Our language assessments, programs, and teaching methodology are tailored to each client or group class.
 We are currently working in three main sectors: Law Firms, Mining, and Financial Institutions but we also help clients in other sectors.
 Every time we work with a new client we are also learning.
 We try to get as much information as possible about their company, their role and their learning objectives.
 It is in fact a team effort.
 My experienced instructors and I are here to guide you through this process!
 Let’s start!

 Learning a new language means acquiring a new culture and mindset; once you are comfortable with these new language skills, they open doors into a more welcoming and interactive environment